Working with Integrate Package Properties

 package.properties under your package's

-default.
+directory by default.
 But if you wish, you can have other prefixed

-package.properties files under the same folder and have your
+package.properties files under the same folder and

-instance select which one to use via the
+have your instance select which one to use via the

 package.prefix instance property.